 North Park is a neighborhood in San Diego that is growing in popularity and is becoming a hot spot for nightlife in addition to being a desired residential neighborhood to live in.
-Cozy, tidy pockets of Craftsman homes on the north edge of Balboa Park (hence the name), dense apartments, and the pre-interstate retail stretches of University Avenue and El Cajon Boulevard make up North Park, San Diego.
+Cozy, tidy pockets of Craftsman homes on the north edge of Balboa Park (hence the name), dense apartments, and the pre-interstate retail stretches of University Ave. and El Cajon Blvd. make up North Park, San Diego.

 In the late 1800s, the James Hartley family bought 40 acres northeast of Balboa Park for growing lemons.
 Development in San Diego eventually spread to the Hartley property, which became Hartley's North Park.
-In 1911, son Jack Hartley developed the business district at 30th and University Avenue, which is still the heart of North Park.
+In 1911, son Jack Hartley developed the business district at 30th and University Ave., which is still the heart of North Park.

-What Makes North Park Special?
+What Makes North Park Special

 Besides its diversity, North Park is special for the architecture that predominates the neighborhood.
 North Park is home to Craftsman cottages and bungalows that reflect California's era of suburban development.
 Recent years has seen a resurgence of North Park and the gentrification of its sub-neighborhoods.

-What Defines North Park
+What Defines the Neighborhood

-North Park is a diverse neighborhood in San Diego consisting of single family homes, apartment complexes, businesses and arts.
-It has a business district that is almost a mini-downtown unto itself -- unusual for a neighborhood.
+North Park is a diverse neighborhood in San Diego consisting of single-family homes, apartment complexes, businesses, and arts.
+It has a business district that is almost a mini-downtown unto itself — unusual for a neighborhood.
 The intersection of University and 30th is a bustling central point of North Park.

-Things to Do in North Park
+Things to Do

 Best Bets for Eats